Friday, August 28, 2020

 Reed Warbler

 and at the popular hide, the usual suspect's White-headed Duck and Marbled Duck.
-Surprise of the day was a Moustached Warbler who put in an appearance with prolonged close views which made a fitting end to our day.
+Surprise of the day was a Sedge Warbler who put in an appearance with prolonged close views which made a fitting end to our day.

-Moustached Warbler
+Sedge Warbler

-Moustached Warbler
+Sedge Warbler

-Moustached Warbler
+Sedge Warbler

 Have a great day